Request a Demo Contact Us

 All workers in Indiana are entitled to receive an hourly Minimum Wage rate according to Indiana Labor Laws and the Fair Labor Standards Act (FLSA).
 This Minimum Wage requirement also includes special rules for tipped workers.

-Indiana minimum wage law requires employers first and foremost to pay employees a wage of at least $7.25 per hour, as well as 1.5 times their regular rate of pay for all hours worked in excess of forty (40) hours during a work week.
+Indiana minimum wage law requires employers, first and foremost, to pay employees a wage of at least $7.25 per hour, as well as 1.5 times their regular rate of pay for all hours worked more than forty (40) hours during a work week.
 However, there are exceptions to the overtime pay requirement under Indiana Overtime Laws.
 Ensure you understand how to manage FLSA-exempt employees.

 Employers must also furnish employees with certain information regarding: